Join the news democracyWhere your votes decide the Top 100

 Obviously, Trump's presidency is going really, really smoothly with absolutely no troubles.
-None whatsoever.
-Tremendous.

-But no one was ever hurt by thinking hypothetically.
+Whether Trump will get impeached remains to be seen - but no one was ever hurt by thinking hypothetically.

 Arrangements handling any further than that have changed over time – and throughout US history, the line of succession has never gone further than the vice president.